XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-trustline-send-currency.md

 ---

-# 2. Create TrustLine and Send Currency
+# 2. Create Trust Line and Send Currency

 This example shows how to: